ambielecki/biking/README.md

     On the home page and all other pages you can see the nav, which is from bootstrap with some custom JS to implement an iamhere type feature (including the dropdowns).
 The left sidebar is a php include using a composer package to call on the OpenWeatherMaps API.
 There's some JS there to set the icon for the weather, though more cases need to be added to cover all situations.
 On the right sidebar is a list of relevant links.

+    The site is laid out using Bootstrap, including the nav, responsive images, forms, and tabbed interface on the meetup page.

 *   Login / Signup Pages - These are implemented with PHP and a MySQL database, with user data stored in php session for later use.
 The signup page icorporates the jQuery validation plugin.